Jahazielvaz/epic-life-app/readme.txt

 -Quotes throughout the journey.
 -Dynamic Ending storyline one a path is completed
 -Add sound effects with freesound.org

+-Placement Test Screen
+-Attributes List(For placement test)
+-Questions List(For placement test)
+-Response Matcher(For placement test)
+-Result Storage(For placement test in db)
+-Results Display(For placement test)

 MVP-3: I eventually want this app to become a paid app.
 -Hell Mode Unlocked for for monthly subscriptions.